 With busy schedules comes the dread of having to put any extra effort into our daily lives.
 If you have time to check your social media, you have time to prep.
 Preparing foods ahead of time, however, actually saves us money and time.

 Preparing staples such as lentils, vegetables, and chicken in bulk allows you to skip the fast-food line and keep your lifestyle healthy.
 Dish out the ready-made food into lunch containers the night before work and you’ll be one step ahead of your goals.

-Preparing staples such as lentils, vegetables, and chicken in bulk allows you to skip the fast-food line and keep your lifestyle healthy.
+Preparing staples in bulk allows you to skip the fast-food line and keep your lifestyle healthy.

 Ready for a snack?
-Buy a bag of carrots and celery sticks and chop them into bite-size portions.
-Pair them with hummus or try adding a handful of almonds or mixed nuts to your desk drawer for those afternoon cravings.
+Buy a bag of carrots and celery sticks, chop them into bite-size portions, and pair them with hummus.
+Or try adding a handful of almonds or mixed nuts to your desk drawer for those afternoon cravings.

 Make Your Plate Count

 Whether you are Vegan, Keto, Paleo, or a mix of something in between, you may have heard about macro-nutrition: the ratio of proteins, fats, and carbs on your daily menu.
 This may not matter all that much, after all.
 Despite commonly held beliefs that higher protein is a must for weight-loss, the amount of calories one consumes plays a significant role in determining overall body weight.

 The amount of calories one consumes plays a significant role in determining overall body weight.

 In one study, researchers tested the different ratios of macro-nutrients in a group of 645 overweight individuals.
 The results showed that regardless of the proportion of proteins, fats, and carbs each group consumed, the amount of weight loss was similar due to a lower-calorie meal plan.